Czech Philharmonic Velvet Revolution Concert

 Czech Philharmonic

-The Czech Philharmonic and the Prague Philharmonic Choir also have close ties to Mahler’s music.
+The Czech Philharmonic and the Prague Philharmonic Choir have close ties to Mahler’s music.
 Together, they recorded the Second Symphony as part of a Mahler cycle being made under the baton of chief conductor Semyon Bychkov in cooperation with the recording label Pentatone.

 “The Second Symphony, ‘Resurrection’, was inspired by the eternal question: ‘Why are we here?’
 Its five movements show the cycle of life with all its struggles: suffering, joy, irony, humour, love, and doubts… All along, however, it is faith that brings final certainty,” says Bychkov, characterising the work.
-Mehta’s view of Mahler is similar.
-According to him, in the composer’s works he tries to “find the inner peace that he never had”.

 Rudolfinum — Dvořák Hall